Jean Lucas (footballer, born 1995)

-Jean Lucas Figueiredo (born 21 March 1995), simply known as Jean Lucas, is a Brazilian professional footballer who plays as an attacking midfielder for Operário Ferroviário, on loan from Avaí.
+Jean Lucas Figueiredo (born 21 March 1995), simply known as Jean Lucas, is a Brazilian professional footballer who plays as an attacking midfielder for Avaí.

 Career

-Attacking midfielder, Jean Lucas was revealed by the youth sector of Coritiba FBC.
+Jean Lucas was revealed by the youth sector of Coritiba FBC.
 He played professionally for Boavista, Prudentópolis, Paraná, Inter de Lages, Joinville, Concórdia, Criciúma, Tombense and Avaí, where he has been since 2023.

 For the 2025 season, Jean Lucas was loaned to Operário Ferroviário.

 Personal life

 Jean Lucas is the brother of footballer Dudu Figueiredo.